MQ-FOAR705/HammondA_PoC_Design/README.md

   - Install as per the instructions here https://joplinapp.org/
   - Once installed, run joplin and login to your account
   - Create a Notebook called FIELDNOTES
-  - Run the sync command to ensure that it works and can connect without issue
+  - Run the `:sync` command to ensure that it works and can connect without issue

 - Mozilla Deepspeech
-  - Run command pip3 install deepspeech
+  - Run command `pip3 install deepspeech`

 - PDF to Text
   - Download and install the XPDF tool for converting PDF to text files